 IZZY AGE 22

 Having decorated wheels has always given Izzy a huge confidence boost.
-The colorful wheels open up a positive conversation about her wheelchair and act as a conversation starter.
+The vibrant wheels open up a positive conversation about her wheelchair and act as a conversation starter.

-After seeing how much Izzy loved the designs, and the confidence they brought her, Ailbhe continued creating more.
-They began collaborating with other amazing artists, designers, and brands from around the world to expand their collections and raise money for disability charities.
-The pair quickly became well-known for their colourful and exuberant fashion.
+In 2017 began collaborating with other amazing artists, designers, and brands from around the world to expand their collections and raise money for disability charities.
+Izzy Wheels have now collaborated with 90 famous designers from across the globe.
+The sisters quickly became well-known for their exuberant and playful fashion.

 Izzy Wheels became the first disability fashion brand to collaborate with some of the world's most famous brands.